Cut, copy, and paste

-In human–computer interaction and user interface design, cut, copy, and paste are related commands that offer an interprocess communication technique for transferring data through a computer's user interface.
-The cut command removes the selected data from its original position, while the copy command creates a duplicate; in both cases the selected data is kept in temporary storage (the clipboard).
-The data from the clipboard is later inserted wherever a paste command is issued.
+Cut, copy, and paste are essential commands of modern human–computer interaction and user interface design.
+They offer an interprocess communication technique for transferring data through a computer's user interface.
+The cut command removes the selected data from its original position, and the copy command creates a duplicate; in both cases the selected data is kept in temporary storage called the clipboard.
+Clipboard data is later inserted wherever a paste command is issued.
 The data remains available to any application supporting the feature, thus allowing easy data transfer between applications.

-The command names are an interface metaphor based on the physical procedure used in manuscript editing to create a page layout.
+The command names are a (skeuomorphic) interface metaphor based on the physical procedure used in manuscript print editing to create a page layout, like with paper.

+The commands were pioneered into computing by Xerox PARC in 1974, popularized by Apple Computer in the 1983 Lisa workstation and the 1984 Macintosh computer, and in a few home computer applications such as the 1984 word processor Cut & Paste.

 This interaction technique has close associations with related techniques in graphical user interfaces (GUIs) that use pointing devices such as a computer mouse (by drag and drop, for example).
 Typically, clipboard support is provided by an operating system as part of its GUI and widget toolkit.

 The capability to replicate information with ease, changing it between contexts and applications, involves privacy concerns because of the risks of disclosure when handling sensitive information.
 Terms like cloning, copy forward, carry forward, or re-use refer to the dissemination of such information through documents, and may be subject to regulation by administrative bodies.

 History

 Origins

-The term "cut and paste" comes from the traditional practice in manuscript-editings whereby people would cut paragraphs from a page with scissors and paste them onto another page.
+The term "cut and paste" comes from the traditional practice in manuscript editing, whereby people cut paragraphs from a page with scissors and paste them onto another page.
 This practice remained standard into the 1980s.
 Stationery stores sold "editing scissors" with blades long enough to cut an 8½"-wide page.
 The advent of photocopiers made the practice easier and more flexible.

-The act of copying/transferring text from one part of a computer-based document ("buffer") to a different location within the same or different computer-based document was a part of the earliest on-line computer editors.
+The act of copying or transferring text from one part of a computer-based document ("buffer") to a different location within the same or different computer-based document was a part of the earliest on-line computer editors.
 As soon as computer data entry moved from punch-cards to online files (in the mid/late 1960s) there were "commands" for accomplishing this operation.
 This mechanism was often used to transfer frequently-used commands or text snippets from additional buffers into the document, as was the case with the QED text editor.